 Tyrosine is an amino acid that the body makes from a different amino acid called phenylalanine.
-As the body can naturally produce tyrosine, it is a nonessential amino acid.
+Foods that contain phenylalanine include soy, chicken, milk, sesame seeds, and lima beans.

 People with the genetic disorder phenylketonuria (PKU) have a high risk of tyrosine deficiency because the body does not convert phenylalanine to tyrosine.